-The Moroccan women kaftan celebrated all over the world and throughout history for its colorful appearance and exquisite cuts, it is more than just an article of clothing.
+The Moroccan women's kaftan is celebrated all over the world and throughout history for its colorful appearance and exquisite cuts, is more than just an article of clothing.
 It is a source of pride for the women of Morocco and to many, it is their identity.

 Furthermore, the kaftan is not event-specific and women can be seen slaying in it everywhere from wedding venues to malls.
 And it is an instant favorite for women who seek modest dresses but don’t want to compromise on elegance.